danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 ## Planning to use a private repository?
 Read below:

-1. If you will use private repositories, e-mail your team name and personal GitHub handles to [bettercodehub@sig.eu](mailto:bettercodehub@sig.eu) to get Pro access.
+1. E-mail your team name and personal GitHub handles to [bettercodehub@sig.eu](mailto:bettercodehub@sig.eu) to get Pro access.

 2. Put your public or private repo on Github in your profile.